davenportlab/eQTL_pQTL_Characterization/03_Functional_Interpretation/Calderon_et_al_2019.md

 | MYELOID | Monocytes                | 12              | 9               |
 | MYELOID | Myeloid_DCs              | 3               | 3               |
 | MYELOID | pDCs                     | 1               | 3               |

+Additional data for monocytes was supplemented from the Corces *et al.* study.
+This data included 6 ATAC-Seq samples and 4 RNA-Seq samples from unstimulated monocytes.

 ## Quality Control